-These Champagne Cocktails are super delicious, fresh, and made FOUR ways: Raspberry Royale, Mimosa, Poinsettia, and Classic!
-They are the perfect addition to your NYE party!
+These Champagne Cocktails are made FOUR ways: Raspberry Royale, Mimosa, Poinsettia, and Classic — the perfect addition to your New Year’s Eve party!

 While these champagne cocktails are absolutely PERFECT for New Years Eve, I’m the kinda girl who believes there’s always a reason to celebrate. 😉 Whether, it’s a holiday or a random Friday summer evening . . . bring on the champs!

 What is a champagne cocktail?

 A classic champagne cocktail is a beverage made with sugar, bitters, champagne, brandy, and garnished with a maraschino cherry.